Cautious investor

 Preferring clear visibility of your money

-You may appreciate simple ways to monitor your investment over time.
-There may be apps or tools that allow you to check in regularly on your investments and make adjustments when it suits you.
+You may appreciate simple ways to monitor your investments over time and make adjustments when it suits you.

 risk-level

-You might begin with the investment funds with risk levels which are typically designed to offer smaller movements, so you can understand what “steady progress” could look like for you.
+You might begin with the investment funds with risk levels which are typically designed to offer smaller movements, to understand what "steady progress" could look like.

 pot-growth